-Domestic violence order – An order made by the court that imposes conditions on a person, designed to prevent domestic violence eg that a person not contact their ex-partner.
+Domestic violence protection order – An order made by the court that puts conditions on a person and is designed to prevent domestic violence, eg that a person not contact their ex-partner.
 The term domestic violence order includes short term (temporary) protection orders and long term (final) protection orders.

 Evidence – The facts relied on in court to prove a case.
-This could include your oral or written statements, copies of text messages, email or Facebook posts or a doctor’s report.
+This could include your oral or written statements, copies of text messages, emails or social media posts or a doctor’s report.

-Family – Relatives of the respondent and aggrieved by blood or marriage (including de facto relationships) such as grandparents, aunts, uncles, step-parents, half-brothers, mother-in-law, parents or children (if they are over 18 years).
+Family – Relatives of the respondent and aggrieved by blood or marriage (including defacto relationships) such as grandparents, aunts, uncles, step-parents, half-brothers, mother-in-law, parents or children (if they are over 18).

-Final order – A protection order made by the magistrate and remains in force for up to two years, or longer if there are special reasons.
+Final order – A domestic violence order made by the magistrate that lasts for up to five years, or longer if there are special reasons.

 Informal care relationship – This is where one person is dependent on another for help in their daily living activities because of an illness, disability or impairment.
 This could include dressing, preparing meals or shopping.
-This help cannot involve the payment of a fee.
+This help cannot involve paying a fee.

-Intervention order – A court order requiring the respondent to attend an intervention program, perpetrators program or counselling to address their behaviour.
+Intervention order – A court order requiring the respondent to attend an intervention program, perpetrators program or behaviour change program to address their behaviour.

-Intimate personal relationship – This is where you are or have been engaged, betrothed, married, in a de facto or registered relationship (a spousal relationship) or in a couple relationship or have a child with the respondent.
+Intimate personal relationship – This is where you are or have been engaged, betrothed, married, in a defacto or registered relationship (a spousal relationship), in a couple relationship or have a child with the respondent.

-Magistrates courts – The main courts dealing with domestic and family violence matters.
+Magistrates Court – The main court dealing with domestic and family violence matters.